arcology-network/examples/README.md

 ## Running the Examples

 The package comes with some **pre-generated transactions** that you can use to test the examples.
-Suppose you want to run the `ParallelLike.sol` example in the `simple` directory.
-The DevNet container is running at http://192.168.230.131:8545 and you have the transactions in the `data/parallel_likes.out` file.
-In the project directory, executing the following command:
+In the project directory, executing the following command to send the transctions calling `ParallelLike.sol` to the DevNet container at http://192.168.230.131:8545

 ```bash
 > nodejs node_modules/@arcologynetwork/frontend-tools/tools/send-txs.js http://192.168.230.131:8545 data/parallel_likes.out